Kirates/.github/Projects.md

+## **`Spellchecking VS code extension`**
+Vs code is not always about code. sometimes you need to write json files and so on This extension if not already in existence should allow you to spell check the currently open file.

 ## **`Routime`**

 Imagine yourself cought in a routine.
 This could be an exercise routine, work-rest cycles, etc. You want to do an activity `A` for `X0` minuetes and then rest for `Y0` minutes and repeat.
 After `N` repetitions, you wish to switch to activity `B` with `X1` and `Y1` actvity-rest cycles just like `A`.
 Sometimes, there is short rest between `A` and `B` other time none.
 This is the core of the `Routime`.
 It gives you the flexibility to time anything anyhow you want it.